-It was announced today that May 27, 2020 (pending weather conditions) will be the launch date for the next manned mission to space.
+It was announced today that May 27, 2020 (pending weather conditions) will be the launch date for the next crewed mission to space.
 NASA along with their partner, SpaceX will team up for #LaunchAmerica and for the first time from America in 9 years, two NASA astronauts will crew the Dragon spacecraft on a journey towards the International Space Station.
 This flight marks the beginning of a new American journey beyond our atmosphere for mankind.

 Prior to this flight, Russia was the only country transporting both astronauts and cosmonauts to the International Space Station since NASA suspended the Space Shuttle Program in 2011.